raninduwathsal/Better-Whatsapp-Web-Dashboard/README.md

   - confirmations and delivery status
   - authentication & access control for the web UI

-## Better Whatsapp

-Better WhatsApp is a local desktop web app that connects to your WhatsApp account via WhatsApp Web and provides a compact, productivity-focused dashboard for handling messages and sending preset replies.

-This project is a developer-focused prototype — run it locally, connect by scanning a WhatsApp QR code, and keep the session on your machine.

 ### Why "Better WhatsApp"?
 - Focused inbox: grid of chat cards so you can scan recent conversations quickly.
 - Quick replies: create, edit, import/export, and send preset messages to single or multiple selected chats.